 Applicants for the ITO program must:

 - Have a current valid and unrestricted license to practice medicine in the United States for a minimum of five (5) consecutive years (since January 1, 2014).
+A license that permits practice only at a specific academic institution is not considered “unrestricted” for the purposes of this pathway.

 - Have been practicing in the United States for a minimum of five (5) consecutive years (since January 1, 2014).